johnalison/WorkingPhilosophy/Books.md

    - there are few things more valuable than someone who consistently produces valuable output, and few approaches to work more satisfying than being given the room to focus on things that really matter.
    - Technological change is not additive; it is ecological.
 A new medium does not add something; it changes everything.
 In the year 1500, after the printing press was invented, you did not have old Europe plus the printing press.
 You had a different Europe.
    - Knowledge worker productivity is the moonshot of the twenty first century.

+# Freakonomics
+   - Excellent.
+Exactly up my alley.
+   - Morality represents the way that people would like the world to work, whereas economics represents how the world really does work.
+   - Incentives are the cornerstone to modern life.
+Understanding them is the key to understanding just about any riddle.
+   - The conventional wisdom is often wrong.
+Conventional wisdom often shoddily formed and devilishly difficult to see through
+   - Dramatic effects often have distant, even subtle causes.
+   - "Experts" use their informational advantage to serve their own agenda.
+However they can be beat at their own game.
+   - Knowing what to measure and how to measure it, makes a complicate world much less so.
+   - Any incentive is inherently a trade off.
+The trick is to balance the extremes.
+   - So inscrutable is the arrangement of causes and effects in this world that a 2 penny duty on tea unjustly imposed in a sequestered part of it, changes the conditions of all its inhabitants,
+   - April 15th 1987, at midnight 7 million American children suddenly disappeared.
+Cause: The IRS changed a rule.
+Instead of listing the name of the dependent children, you now also had to provide a SSN (10% of all dependents vanished)
+   - IF economics is a science primarily concerned with incentives, it is also a science of statistical tool to measure how people respond to those incentives.
+   - Noticing where the conventional wisdom may be false - noticing perhaps the contrails of sloppy of self-interested thinking - is a nice place to start asking questions.
+   - Romanian communist party rounded up women in their workplaces to administer pregnancy tests.
+If a women repeatedly failed to conceive she was forced to pay a "celibacy tax"
+     Of all communist leaders deposed in the years around the Soviet collapse, only the Romanian lead met a violent death.
+(Claim: the unwanted children grew up to be violent)
+   - To discover that abortion was one of the greatest crime-lowering factors in American history is jarring.
+   - Be honest about your weaknesses

+# Awaken the Giant within
+   - Average overall.
+   - Our belief are like unquestioned commands, telling us hwo things are, what is possible and impossible.
+   - The best strategy in almost any case is to find a role model.
+Someone whos already getting the results you want and then tap into thier knowledge.
+   - Lots of people know what to do, but few actually do what they know.
+   - Most people overeestimate what they can do in a year, and underestimate what they can achieve in a decade.
+   - 3 decisions that shape your destiny: What to focus on. / Whaat things mean to you. / What to do.
+   - Success truly is the result of good judgement.
+Good judgement is the result of experience, and experience is the result of bad judgement.
+   - Success is the result of making small decisions.
+   - A real decision is measrued by the fact that youve taken action.
+If theres no action, you havent truly decided.